converged-computing/metrics-operator/examples/tests/network-netmark/README.md

 Rank 1 sends to rank 0
 Rank 1 sends to rank 0
 Rank 1 sends to rank 0
-RTT between rank 1 and rank 0 is 29.244 micro-seconds Rank 1 sends to rank 0
+RTT between rank 1 and rank 0 is 17.500 micro-seconds Rank 1 sends to rank 0
-RTT between rank 1 and rank 0 is 27.696 micro-seconds Rank 1 sends to rank 0
+RTT between rank 1 and rank 0 is 17.252 micro-seconds Rank 1 sends to rank 0
-RTT between rank 1 and rank 0 is 29.390 micro-seconds Rank 1 sends to rank 0
+RTT between rank 1 and rank 0 is 17.728 micro-seconds Rank 1 sends to rank 0
-RTT between rank 1 and rank 0 is 30.313 micro-seconds Rank 1 sends to rank 0
+RTT between rank 1 and rank 0 is 17.488 micro-seconds Rank 1 sends to rank 0
-RTT between rank 1 and rank 0 is 30.798 micro-seconds Rank 1 sends to rank 0
+RTT between rank 1 and rank 0 is 17.410 micro-seconds Rank 1 sends to rank 0
-RTT between rank 1 and rank 0 is 32.261 micro-seconds Rank 1 sends to rank 0
+RTT between rank 1 and rank 0 is 17.358 micro-seconds Rank 1 sends to rank 0
-RTT between rank 1 and rank 0 is 32.378 micro-seconds Rank 1 sends to rank 0
+RTT between rank 1 and rank 0 is 17.264 micro-seconds Rank 1 sends to rank 0
-RTT between rank 1 and rank 0 is 32.359 micro-seconds Rank 1 sends to rank 0
+RTT between rank 1 and rank 0 is 17.222 micro-seconds Rank 1 sends to rank 0
-RTT between rank 1 and rank 0 is 32.598 micro-seconds Rank 1 sends to rank 0
+RTT between rank 1 and rank 0 is 17.438 micro-seconds Rank 1 sends to rank 0
-RTT between rank 1 and rank 0 is 32.370 micro-seconds Rank 1 sends to rank 0
+RTT between rank 1 and rank 0 is 17.485 micro-seconds Rank 1 sends to rank 0
-RTT between rank 1 and rank 0 is 32.478 micro-seconds Rank 1 sends to rank 0
+RTT between rank 1 and rank 0 is 17.474 micro-seconds Rank 1 sends to rank 0
-RTT between rank 1 and rank 0 is 32.423 micro-seconds Rank 1 sends to rank 0
+RTT between rank 1 and rank 0 is 17.477 micro-seconds Rank 1 sends to rank 0
-RTT between rank 1 and rank 0 is 32.268 micro-seconds Rank 1 sends to rank 0
+RTT between rank 1 and rank 0 is 17.422 micro-seconds Rank 1 sends to rank 0
-RTT between rank 1 and rank 0 is 32.459 micro-seconds Rank 1 sends to rank 0
+RTT between rank 1 and rank 0 is 17.341 micro-seconds Rank 1 sends to rank 0
-RTT between rank 1 and rank 0 is 32.754 micro-seconds Rank 1 sends to rank 0
+RTT between rank 1 and rank 0 is 17.321 micro-seconds Rank 1 sends to rank 0
-RTT between rank 1 and rank 0 is 32.828 micro-seconds Rank 1 sends to rank 0
+RTT between rank 1 and rank 0 is 17.313 micro-seconds Rank 1 sends to rank 0
-RTT between rank 1 and rank 0 is 33.008 micro-seconds Rank 1 sends to rank 0
+RTT between rank 1 and rank 0 is 17.262 micro-seconds Rank 1 sends to rank 0
-RTT between rank 1 and rank 0 is 33.039 micro-seconds Rank 1 sends to rank 0
+RTT between rank 1 and rank 0 is 17.190 micro-seconds Rank 1 sends to rank 0
-RTT between rank 1 and rank 0 is 32.989 micro-seconds Rank 1 sends to rank 0
+RTT between rank 1 and rank 0 is 17.111 micro-seconds Rank 1 sends to rank 0
-RTT between rank 1 and rank 0 is 32.692 micro-seconds
+RTT between rank 1 and rank 0 is 17.079 micro-seconds
 ```

 We are currently still adding support for custom completion, so the jobset/pods
-won't be completed.
+won't be completed - the main pod will finish but not the workers.

 When you are done, cleanup!